Eclipse-Laboratories-Inc/rbpf/README.md

 * The registration of helper functions, that can be called from within an eBPF program, is not handled in the same way.

-* The distinct structs permitting to run program either on packet data, or with a metadata buffer (simulated or not) is a specificity of rbpf.

 * As for performance: theoretically the JITted programs are expected to run at the same speed, while the C interpreter of uBPF should go slightly faster